 Fifteen years ago, it was almost unthinkable for a relationship to begin on the internet.
 Today, however, the popularity of online dating is undeniable, and it continues to grow every year.

 In the last six years, online dating revenue growth has increased by $650 million dollars.
 A recent study suggests that a third of relationships that start today begin online.(1)

 To date, there has been very little research done on whether relationships that begin online enjoy the same success rate as traditional offline relationships.
 That is the question this article will attempt to address: Do couples who meet online report higher levels of happiness and satisfaction than those who meet in a traditional offline setting?

 As mentioned, growth in the popularity of online dating has been staggering.
 A 2006 study suggests that out of an estimated 10 million internet users who are single and looking for a partner, 74 percent have used the internet to find one.(2) Further, 1 in 6 new marriages is the result of meetings on internet dating websites.(3)

 It’s Really a Big Deal — Really

 Unsurprisingly, online dating has become big business.
 The internet dating industry is expected to pass the $2 billion threshold this year, and new online dating websites come online every day.

-This study recognises four primary means of differentiation among online dating websites: revenue model, screening process, method of interaction, and niche targeting.
-It is important to recognise these differences, because they can dramatically alter the effectiveness of the service.
+This study recognizes four primary means of differentiation among online dating websites: revenue model, screening process, method of interaction and niche targeting.
+It is important to recognize these differences, because they can dramatically alter the effectiveness of the service.

 [blockquote source=”Dr. Eli Finkel, Professor of Social Psychology, North Western University” align=”right”]“To date, there is no compelling evidence that any online dating matching algorithm actually works.”